Skip to main content

 1. Choose the safest greeting

-Use “Season’s greetings” or “Happy holidays” when you are not sure what someone celebrates.
-It keeps the message warm without making the wrong assumption.
+Use “Season’s greetings” or “Happy holidays” when you’re not sure what someone celebrates.
+It keeps your message warm without making the wrong assumption.

 See the wording choice